Updated 26/06/2024

 Find a sitter easily and book early

 This is probably stating the obvious, but if you’re looking for a cat sitter during the busy holiday period, it’s best to book early.
-To find the purr-fect paw person to care for your meow baby it’s advisable to leave plenty of time before you leave, preferably at least a few weeks beforehand.
+To find the purr-fect paw person to care for your meow baby it’s advisable to make arrangements in plenty of time before you leave, preferably at least a few weeks beforehand.
 This will allow you to connect with your sitter to make sure they’re as prepared as possible whilst helping you to feel reassured as a pet parent.

 We understand that the ability to book early is more of a luxury for some than others.
 Luckily, at TrustedHousesitters, we’re able to flag any last-minute bookings on our seasonal search page, just in case your holiday plans change.